opencv/opencv/modules/imgproc/doc/structural_analysis_and_shape_descriptors.rst

     :param storage: Storage location for the resulting polylines

-    :param method: Approximation method (see the description of the function  :ref:`FindContours` )
+    :param method: Approximation method (see the description of the function  :ocv:cfunc:`FindContours` )

     :param parameter: Method parameter (not used now)